FEniCS/basix/INSTALL.md

 ### C++

-Basix depends on [`xtensor`](https://github.com/xtensor-stack/xtensor), BLAS and LAPACK.
-CMake will download xtensor if it cannot be found.
+Basix depends on [`xtl`](https://github.com/xtensor-stack/xtl), BLAS and LAPACK.
+CMake can download xtl if it cannot be found.

 ### Python